 Thursday 25 June 2020 via videolink (4.00pm-5.30pm)

 In this 90-minute webinar, speakers from XXIV will offer short, punchy insights into the vexed question of stolen funds and highlight recent developments that have created opportunities but also traps for litigants.
-The webinar, in place of XXIV’s usual London Conference, will run through the life cycle of a typical case, from immediate reactions to the fraud to aspects of recovery.
+The webinar, in place of XXIV’s usual commercial litigation conference, will run through the life cycle of a typical case, from immediate reactions to the fraud to aspects of recovery.